dxrcy/mousr-old/README.md

 ## Controls

-- Use `PrintScreen` to test if program is working (Cursor should spin in circle) but DO NOT HOLD IT DOWN!
-Unless you want lag and cringe :)
+- Use `PrintScreen` to test if program is working (Cursor should spin in circle)
 - Use `WASD` to move cursor (Up, Left, Down, Right)
 - - Hold `Shift` while using these to go slower (Relative to set speed)
 - Use `Q`, `E`, and `Z` to Left, Middle, and Right click respectively